Experience the Stars: Namibia's Dark Sky Corridor

 Amateur astronomers and astrophotographers should bring their own equipment:

-• Warm clothing: Nights drop below 10°C in winter—bring jackets, beanies, gloves
+Warm clothing: Nights drop below 10°C in winter—bring jackets, beanies, and gloves.

 Note: Kitchen51 Cottages does not provide astronomy equipment—guests bring their own telescopes, binoculars, and photography gear.